Headshot of Nell O'Rourke

 Ph.D.
 Student

-Aidan is a first-year PhD student in the Technology and Social Behavior program at Northwestern co-advised by Dr. Liz Gerber and Dr. Duri Long in the Creative Interfaces Research + Design Studio.
-Aidan studies how to develop co-writing tools to improve reflective and personal writing, the process of multi-stakeholder participatory design, and the legal standard of negligence applied to stakeholder involvement in design practices.
+Aidan is a second-year PhD student in the Technology and Social Behavior program at Northwestern co-advised by Dr. Liz Gerber and Dr. Duri Long in the Creative Interfaces Research + Design Studio.
+Aidan studies how to develop co-writing tools to improve reflective and personal writing, the process of multi-stakeholder participatory design, and the legal implications of HCI theory.
 Before coming to Northwestern, Aidan studied math and public policy at Duke University and worked for two years as an AI ethics fellow in the Duke Law School.

 Headshot of Caryn Tran